-Various armed groups in the Democratic Republic of the Congo continue to indiscriminately attack civilian populations, particularly in the east, and commit violations that may amount to crimes against humanity.
+Various armed groups in the Democratic Republic of the Congo continue to indiscriminately attack civilian populations and commit violations that may amount to crimes against humanity.

-Attacks by armed groups and recurring inter-communal violence have threatened populations in the eastern provinces of the

-Democratic Republic of the Congo (DRC) for nearly 30 years.
-More than 120 militias and armed groups actively operate in the eastern provinces, many of whom regularly perpetrate widespread violations and abuses that may amount to crimes against humanity and war crimes.
+Attacks by armed groups and recurring inter-communal violence have threatened populations in the eastern provinces of the Democratic Republic of the Congo (DRC) for nearly 30 years.
+More than 120 militias and armed groups actively operate in Ituri, North Kivu, South Kivu and Tanganyika provinces, many of whom regularly perpetrate widespread violations and abuses that may amount to crimes against humanity and war crimes.
 While combating armed groups, the government's armed forces (FARDC) and police have also been implicated in widespread violations of IHL and IHRL, including sexual violence, torture and arbitrary killings, some of which may amount to crimes against humanity and war crimes.
-According to the UN Refugee Agency (UNHCR), at least 6.3 million Congolese are internally displaced, 65 percent of whom are in Ituri and North Kivu provinces.

-Despite military offensives conducted by the FARDC, with assistance from the UN peacekeeping mission (MONUSCO), violence has escalated amidst a surge in attacks by groups like the Allied Democratic Forces (ADF), Cooperative for the Development of Congo (CODECO) and the March 23 Movement (M23).
-The government declared military rule in North Kivu and Ituri provinces under a so-called "state of siege" to confront armed groups in May 2021, but in the subsequent year the civilian death toll nearly doubled from the previous 12 months.
+Despite military offensives conducted by the FARDC, with assistance from the UN peacekeeping mission (MONUSCO), violence has escalated in the eastern provinces for several years amidst a surge in attacks by groups like the Allied Democratic Forces, Cooperative for the Development of Congo (CODECO) and the March 23 Movement (M23).
+Although the government declared military rule in North Kivu and Ituri in May 2021 under a so-called "state of siege" to confront armed groups, and joint military operations have been deployed, including through the East African Community (EAC), these efforts have failed to stem violence or attacks against populations.
+In 2022 more than 1,800 civilians were killed and thousands injured in Ituri, North Kivu and South Kivu, according to the UN.